billhails/Inkscape-Extensions/calligraphic-pen/README.md

 ### 2. Typography Calligraphic Pen Extension

-After installation, this can be found in `Extensions>Typography>Calligraphic Pen`
+After installation, it can be found in `Extensions>Typography>Calligraphic Pen`.

 The dialog box for this extension is identical to the Calligraphic Pen dialog shown above, except there is no live preview option.
-As mentioned, this is intended to work seamlessly with the "Typography" extension that is bundled with Inkscape.
+As mentioned, this is intended to work with the "Typography" extension that is bundled with Inkscape.

-To recap, that pre-bundled Typography extension will create separate layers for each character that you want to create, each with a prefix `GlyphLayer-`, so `GlyphLayer-A`, `GlyphLayer-B` etc. You start by drawing your characters in those layers.
+As you'll know if you've used it, that pre-bundled Typography extension will create separate layers for each character that you want to create, each with a prefix `GlyphLayer-`, so `GlyphLayer-A`, `GlyphLayer-B` etc. You start by drawing your characters in those layers.